Cricket Voice (1987)10:55Hildegard WesterkampTransformations

 The quiet of the desert also encouraged soundmaking.
 The percussive sounds in Cricket Voice were created by ‘playing’ on desert plants: on the spikes of various cacti, on dried up roots and palm leaves, and by exploring the resonances in the ruins of an old water reservoir.

-Cricket Voice was completed at my own studio Inside the Soundscape with support from the Canada Council [for the Arts] (
+Cricket Voice was completed at my own studio Inside the Soundscape with support from the Canada Council [for the Arts] (CCA).
+It was premiered in June, 1987 at the Community Arts Council of Vancouver.

 - June 1987, Concert, Community Arts Council of Vancouver, Vancouver (British Columbia, Canada)